The Impact of Social Media and Technology on Gen Alpha

 Who Is Gen Alpha?

 Born from 2013 to the present*, Generation Alpha is the first generation to be born entirely in the 21st century.
 They have grown up in a fully digital world, surrounded by technology from a very young age.
 This has had a profound impact on their development, as Gen Alpha and technology are virtually inseparable.
-They are more digitally savvy as well as being more diverse, adaptable and entrepreneurial than other generations.
+They are more digitally savvy as well as being more diverse and adaptable than other generations.

 Gen Alpha and Social Media

-Gen Alpha kids are becoming proficient with handheld technology at younger ages than previous generations, with 43% having a tablet before age 6 and 58% having a smartphone before the age of 10.
+Gen Alpha kids are becoming proficient with handheld technology at younger ages than previous generations, with 40% having a tablet by age 2, 58% having one by age 4 and almost one in four kids having a personal cell phone by age 8.
 As a result, they are engaging with social media early on in their development and exhibiting preferences for certain apps and platforms.

 Gen Alpha’s regular consumption of video content fosters a sense of trust and admiration for content creators and social media influencers.
 In fact — when it comes to product recommendations — almost half of Gen Alphas say that they trust their favorite influencers as much as their own family members.
 Gen Alpha is also increasingly turning to social media instead of search engines to meet their information needs.